Residential HVAC System and How It Is Different from a Commercial Unit?

 A residential HVAC unit is a piece of equipment that you install in your homes to maintain indoor temperature.

-HVAC systems that are specifically designed for residential use usually consist of two separate units.
+Residential HVAC systems usually consist of two separate units.
 One is the indoor evaporator, and the other being the outer compressor.
 Residential HVAC units have a closed-loop refrigerant system.
 This refrigerant is the force that provides conditioned air inside your home by continuously circulating between the evaporator and condenser.

 Choosing the Right Residential HVAC System